Mammalian Protein Metabolism

 References

-Chapter 39 The Role of the Kidney in the Regulation of Protein Metabolism
+Chapter 3 The Digestion and Absorption of Nitrogenous Compounds in the Ruminant

 I. Introduction